Bill Evans (dancer): Early life and education

-Dance career
+Career

-Evans first danced professionally in 1966 with the Briansky Ballet in New York City.
-After dancing with the Lyric Opera of Chicago and touring nationally with Ruth Page's Chicago Ballet, he returned to Utah.
-There he joined the Repertory Dance Theatre in 1967..
-He remained with the company working full-time as a dancer, choreographer and one of three artistic coordinators until 1974.
+Evans began his professional dance career in 1966 with the Briansky Ballet in New York.
+He subsequently danced with the Chicago Ballet and the Lyric Opera of Chicago and toured nationally with Ruth Page's Internation Ballet Company.
+In 1967 he joined Repertory Dance Theatre in Salt Lake City, where he worked as a dancer, choreographer, teacher and one of the company's artistic coordinators through 1974.